 The Tree of Pow frees up your mind completely.
-Suddenly, with only a basic understanding of ingredients, you can create ANY FLAVOR of protein powder.
-For example, you feel like making a chai flavored whey protein?
-You can.
-You want to create your own chocolate mint flavored powder?
-All yours, baby.
+Suddenly, with only a basic understanding of ingredients, you can create ANY FLAVOR of protein powder you want.
+You can use natural or ‘artificial’ flavours if you want.
+Below is list of what I think are some of the best ingredients for flavouring:

 Freeze-dried strawberry powder

 Lemon juice or zest

 Rose water (if you want to go a bit exotic with your flavours, this one is great!)

 Instant Coffee Substitute (i.e. chicory powder, for that ‘malty’ flavour)